It’s Time to Start Giving Your Data the Respect It Deserves

 Many of us like to think of data as bits of information floating around in the cloud — after all, what other way is there to envision something that’s more or less invisible to the naked eye?
 Well, if that’s how you refer to the data in your network, then it’s likely you’re treating it as such, too.
 The problem with this is that data deserves more respect than it’s getting.
 When companies make big decisions based on what they consider a ‘single-entity of data,’ they might be missing a lot of worthy information and could end up making a costly choice because of that.
-And, when it comes to security, that’s just not a risk companies can afford to take.

 There are currently a lot of trends surrounding data, but sometimes it’s not about the data itself — it’s about how you’re managing it.
 Because data is so fundamental to business operations, it’s time that we start treating data as a valuable asset to the company.
 Whether you need to imagine data wearing a suit and tie to work every day or that it’s sitting in the conference room at a team meeting, that’s fine.
 But, if you don’t, there may as well be big consequences for your company.

 Unfortunately, it’s not so easy.
 The problem is, data is just too big.
 When it comes to gaining real value from interpreting data, it’s impossible to know where to begin.
 This is why companies are starting to look at data lakes and other solutions to help find what’s valuable, without wasting time on shuffling through data that might not serve a purpose.
 While data lakes might be out of the question for your business, there is a lot you can do on your own, first.